eyekraft/website_shops_map/doc/index.rst

 Additional options (for admin usage)
 ====================================

-There are several options you can define by adding attributes to the snippet's ``<div>`` tag in QWEB editor.
+There are several options you can define by adding attributes to the snippet's ``<div>`` tag in `QWeb <https://www.odoo.com/documentation/13.0/developer/reference/javascript/qweb.html>`_ editor.
 The example of usage:

 ::